Bardobrave/easyPhotoGallery/README.md

   <li>More test on image resolutions lesser than 800x600 is needed.</li>
   <li>More configuration options are desirable: to select between different transitions or directly don't use them, to change appaerance or positioning of transition buttons, to select enlarged image size, etc...</li>
   <li>Use of resized images to improve load times</li>
+  <li>Add drag and swipe events to allow pictures to cycle easily on tablets and smartphones</li>
+  <li>Study the possibility to change picture resolution depending on portrait orientation or original resolution</li>
 </ul>